jorrizza/sinatra-mvc/README.md

 Debian is the preferred platform of choice.
 If you encounter problems caused by Debian-specific hacks, please let me know.
-The interpreter string has been set to `ruby1.9.1`, but you can easily change that in `sinatra-mvc.rb` if you wish.
+The interpreter string has been set to `ruby1.9.1`, but you can easily change that in the `bin` directory  if you wish.
 Don't worry, that's the only place the "weird" interpreter string is used.

 Throughout the documentation Debian-specific help will be provided.
 Other